qdm12/rsync-docker/rsync-ssh-server/README.md

     -v /etc/ssh/ssh_host_ed25519_key:/etc/ssh/ssh_host_ed25519_key:ro
     ```

-    to the Docker command above, so that your clients recognize the server fingerprints.
+    to the Docker command above, so that your clients recognize the server fingerprints and don't complain about MITM attacks.

 1. You can then connect to it with the `qmcgaw/rsync:client` container for example.